SmartTokenLabs/TokenScript/doc/design_paper.md

 Eventually, a transaction is generated with code, and the user would have to delegate the trust to the code.
 In a user's words, I am accessing the website tied to this token, so I will trust that this transaction I am signing is generated for the intention I have while using the site.
 This is a broken trust model, a regression to the TLS model of trusting the site instead of the content.

-TBML is designed to separate token rendering code, and transaction generating code and package them into its container, signed by a party that the user is likely to trust (often, signed by the same key used for deploying a smart contract).
+Tokenscript is designed to separate token rendering code, and transaction generating code and package them into its container, signed by a party that the user is likely to trust (often, signed by the same key used for deploying a smart contract).
 There are a few trust levels, which we will detail in later chapters.

 A user who is purchasing a 1% property token from Peter's Pride Property recommendation website can be supplied with a rendering and transaction package, signed by the same group of people who created the holding contract of such tokens.
 Therefore the user can purchase assets from any website with a similar level of trust, or purchase it from a WeChat or Facebook private message and know it is the real token being rendered and transacted.